maskedband1t/network-project/ReadMe.md

 For example:

 ```
-1001 localhost 4123 1
+1001 localhost 4001 1
-1002 localhost 4124 0
+1002 localhost 4002 0
-1003 localhost 4125 0
+1003 localhost 4003 0
-1004 localhost 4126 0
+1004 localhost 4004 0
+1005 localhost 4005 0
+1006 localhost 4006 1
+1007 localhost 4007 0
+1008 localhost 4008 0
+1009 localhost 4009 0
 ```

-When adding or removing additional peers, you must also make directories corresponding to their ID inside `network-project/PeerProcess/src/main/resources/`, e.g. `1001/` or `1002/`.
-Furthermore, if a peer is stated to have the file inside `PeerInfo.cfg`, you must have a copy of the file inside its directory.
+If a peer begins with the file, it must have its own directory in `network-project/PeerProcess/src/main/resources/` corresponding to its peer id, such as `1001/`.
+This directory should also contain the file it begins with.

+For example, following the `PeerInfo.cfg` shown above, both `1001/` and `1006/` would be found in `network-project/PeerProcess/src/main/resources/`, and `thefile` would be located in both of those.